 This kind of setup will ensure on-time attack detection.
 There should be a SOC (Security Operations Center) to monitor the web applications.
 If the organization is small and cannot afford a SOC, the job can be outsourced to a third party and regular checks and reports can be requested.

 Setup a DDOS protection solution in the architecture.
 The traffic will be routed to the scrubbing centers and the bogus traffic will be dropped before it hits the web server.
-There is a full cloud solution offered by companies that can filter the web traffic, these are called CDN or content delivery networks.
+There is a full cloud solution offered by companies that can filter the web traffic, these are called CDN or content delivery networks (here's some resource to help you navigate through the types of cloud services).

 Web application firewalls are special firewalls which have the capability to detect and block the layer 7 traffic.
 It has specific rules to detect the attack patterns and can be customized as per the need.
 This is offered as both a box and cloud-based solution.
 The best solutions are expensive but very effective.
 Network firewalls have a module of web application firewalls but that is not as customizable.
 It can still block the attacks launched from known tools and script kiddies.
 The art of using a WAF is the customization of the rules as per the application requirement.